erikmack/chef-portage-snapshot/README.md

 Todo
 ----
-- Recipe deletes all snapshots except the n newest
+- Cleaning check could determine "newest" snapshots from first field in metadata/timestamp.x instead of sorting dir names.
+  Use a ruby block for this not bash
 - Check gpg signature (can be disabled)
-- Allow disabling checksum
+- Allow disabling checksum download/check

 Contributing
 ------------